cypress-io/cypress-documentation/source/guides/references/migration-guide.md

 Starting with [Mocha 3.0.0](https://github.com/mochajs/mocha/blob/master/CHANGELOG.md#300--2016-07-31), invoking a `done` callback *and* returning a promise in a test results in an error.

-This error originates from mocha and is discussed at length [here](https://github.com/mochajs/mocha/pull/1320) and [here](https://github.com/mochajs/mocha/issues/2407).
+This error originates from Mocha and is discussed at length [here](https://github.com/mochajs/mocha/pull/1320) and [here](https://github.com/mochajs/mocha/issues/2407).

 The reason is that using two different ways to signal that a test is finished is usually a mistake, and there is always a way to only use one.
 There is a [proposal to handle this situation without erroring](https://github.com/mochajs/mocha/issues/2509) that may be released in a future version of Mocha.